jwilferd10/Social-Network-API/README.md

   - [Contact Information](#contact-information)

 ## Description:
+Thanks for stopping by and checking out this experiment with MongoDB!
 MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
 Thus this project was built utilizing MongoDB, it is a social network application where users can create accounts and give their two cents, react to friends' thoughts, and create a friends list.
 Alongside MongoDB's database, this project uses both Express.js and the Mongoose ODM.
 Timestamps utilize JavaScript.
-This was an odd step from MySQL and into the realm of NoSQL, the progress of putting together the API was an experience that strengthens understanding on setting up back-end environments for projects.
+This was an odd step from MySQL and into the realm of NoSQL, the progress of putting together the API was an experience that strengthens understanding on setting up back-end environments for projects..
+I'm definitely going to come back to the world of NoSQL at a later point to reinforce the information I learned.
+All that being said, please enjoy the API!

 ## User Story
 **AS A social media startup**